 Flowers, small as they may be, have many uses for humans and animals alike.
 While some people may feel that flowers are wasteful, others recognize how valuable flowers are to nature thanks to their short lifespans.
 Some people grow gardens specifically for certain helpful benefits of flowers.
 Flowers even have commercial uses that many people may not know about.

-One of the most well-known and popular uses of flowers is as decoration.
-Floral arrangements are popular for events such as weddings, holidays like Mother's Day and Valentine's Day, birthdays and funerals.
+One of the most well-known and popular uses of flowers is decoration.
+Floral arrangements are popular for events such as weddings, holidays like Mother's Day and Valentine's Day, birthdays, and funerals.
 Arrangements may also be placed around homes to spice up the decor.
 Drying out flower blooms and arranging them decoratively has proved popular for centuries.

 Fragrant flowers inspire many perfumes and fragrances.
 Roses provide essential oil for many different perfumes, while lilacs and lavender blooms prove popular for perfumes and other cosmetic uses.
 Some people even choose to make their own perfumes using alcohol and fresh blooms.
-The Pittsburgh Post Gazette notes that witch hazel, jasmine and Chinese perfume tree blossoms all work well as natural perfume.
+The Pittsburgh Post Gazette notes that witch hazel, jasmine, and Chinese perfume tree blossoms work well as natural perfumes.
 Flower petals may be used in potpourri blends to provide pleasant scents throughout the home.
 The flowers can also be put into satchels for freshening dresser drawers or closets.

 Depending on the type of flower, flowers can be used to either repel or attract certain wildlife.
 For instance, to keep deer away, gardeners plant flowers such as passionflower, bee balm, and butterfly weed; many deer-resistant plants also act as rabbit deterrents.
 Squirrels steer clear of plants like marigolds and wild onion.
 Alternately, butterfly weed, bee balm, and impatiens work well for butterfly or hummingbird gardens.